April marks the beginning of not only a new tax year, but a year since IR35 reforms came into place, impacting how businesses operate for the future.

 Whether it’s through the redistribution of work, the employment of new administrative support or the investment in external suppliers to manage compliant processes; the added pressure of increased administration has impacted businesses both financially and operationally.

-In order to support clients in making accurate IR35 determinations for contractors, HMRC launched a Check Employment Status Tool (CEST) in 2017 which allows clients to answer a series of questions around a worker and their engagement.
+In order to support clients in making accurate Inside and Outside IR35 determinations for contractors, HMRC launched a Check Employment Status Tool (CEST) in 2017 which allows clients to answer a series of questions around a worker and their engagement.
 However, over the year there have been several concerns raised over the tool and its ability to accurately assess a worker’s employment status.
 CEST has been questioned in terms of its accuracy since the Department for Working Pension (DWP) were hit with a huge £87.9m tax bill due to incorrectly assessing a contractor’s status by using CEST.
 Computer Weekly stated that this is “not the first public sector entity to receive a sizeable IR35-related tax bill after using CEST to assess tax status of its contractors, as NHS Digital received one totalling £4.3m in November 2019”, highlighting the clear challenges that many employers have had to face due to a lack of adequate support from HMRC.

 Contractor shortages